Eberswalde: 20th century

 The world's first radio concert was broadcast from Eberswalde in 1923.
 Werner Forssmann received his 1956 Nobel Prize in Physiology or Medicine for his 1929 experiments with cardiac catheterization performed on his own heart, whilst resident in Eberswalde.

 In the 1938 pogroms, Eberswalde's synagogue was destroyed.
-During World War II, several factories employed forced labourers and inmates of the Ravensbrück concentration camp.
+During World War II, several factories employed forced labourers.
+There were six forced labour subcamps of the Stalag III-C prisoner-of-war camp in the town.
+In 1944–1945, Eberswalde and Finow were locations of two subcamps of the Ravensbrück concentration camp, in which over 1,400 women, mostly Polish, Russian, Italian, Ukrainian, but also French, Yugoslav, Dutch, Hungarian, Danish, Greek, Belgian, Luxembourgish, Austrian and German, were imprisoned and used for forced labour.
+The women were subjected to malnutrition, poor hygiene conditions, beatings and tortures.
+A brief dysentery and tuberculosis epidemic broke out in the Eberswalde subcamp, and dead prisoners were sent for cremation to the main Ravensbrück camp.
 At the end of the war, the town center was attacked by the German Luftwaffe, in an attempt to delay the Soviet advance.
 After learning that Soviet forces had taken Eberswalde without a fight, Adolf Hitler admitted defeat in his underground bunker and stated that suicide was his only recourse.

+From 1947 to 1952, Eberswalde was part of the State of Brandenburg, from 1952 to 1990 of the Bezirk Frankfurt of East Germany and since 1990 again of Brandenburg.

 In 1970 Eberswalde was merged with the settlement of Finow to create Eberswalde-Finow.
 In 1993 the name Eberswalde was restored.

 Demography

 Mayor

-Since December 2006 Friedhelm Boginski (FDP) is the mayor of Eberswalde.
+On 3 April 2022 Götz Hermann (independent) was elected mayor of Eberswalde with 61.9% of the votes.
+He replaced Friedhelm Boginski (FDP), who was mayor since 2006 and left in 2021 due to his election as Member of Parliament.

-The former mayor Reinhard Schulz (independent) was unelected in July 2006 with 91,2 % of the votes.
+The previous mayor Reinhard Schulz (independent) was unelected in July 2006 with 91,2 % of the votes.